LeSiiN/lsn-evidence/README.md

 examine_menu_frags_h = "Examine vehicle fragment",
 examine_menu_frags_b = "Examine vehicle fragment",
 ```

-# Features
-- Bullet casings as Evidence
-- Blood drop as Evidence
-- Fingerprint drops as Evidence
-- Bulletholes as Evidence
-- Vehicle Fragements as Evidence
-- DrawLine of the Shooting Position
-- Evidence can be checked via weapon_flashlight ( can be picked up )
-- Criminals can remove evidence
-- Also work when Player is using a Camera ( must be playing a specific animation )
-- By using the Laserpointer near a Bullethole u can see the DrawLines of each shoot
-- Evidence automatically removes after 45Min.
-(Performance thing)

-# Commands ( OPTIONAL )
-- /clearblood - Clears nearby blood drops.
-- /clearcasings - Clears nearby bullet casings.
-- /clearholes - Clears nearby Bullet Holes drops.
-- /clearfragements - Clears nearby Vehicle Fragements drops.
-- /clearscene - Clears all nearby evidence drops.
-- /takedna [id] - Takes a DNA sample from the player.

-# New Items
-- rag - Allows Criminals to delete nearby Evidence.
-- evidencecleaningkit - Allows Police Officers to remove evidence. ( No need for the commands then )
-- policepointer - Allows Police Officers to see the DrawLines.

 ## 💰 You can help me by Donating
 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/LeSiiN)